7 December 2023

 Thank you for visiting our school website.

 I hope you enjoy looking at our website and getting a small glimpse of life at Widcombe Infant School.
 Children are at the heart of our school.
 We have been judged a good school by Ofsted.
 However we continually strive to improve and make Widcombe Infant School the best school it can be for our children.
 Widcombe Infant School with Widcombe CE Junior School is part of the Palladian Academy Trust.
+Our school day opens at 8.40-8.45am and closes at 3.15pm which amounts to 32.5 hours in a typical week.
 Please feel free to contact me at school by telephoning 01225 421998 if you would like a guided tour and see at first hand life at Widcombe Infant School.

 Alison Watts - Headteacher

 Welcome to Widcombe Infant School.
 Our aim is to provide an excellent education for individual children.
 It is fundamental that children are happy and secure at school, so that effective learning can take place within a positive, stimulating environment.
 Each child is treated as an individual with their unique personality, talents and needs recognised.
 A mixture of teaching styles is used.
 The children learn as a whole class, in groups and as individuals to ensure they progress and reach their potential.